wp-plugins/child-theme-configurator/readme.txt

 == Changelog ==
 = 1.6.3 =
-* New Feature: Better handling for multisite.
+* New Feature: Better child theme handling for multisite.
 Moved interface to Themes menu and check for network enabled.
-* Fix: Restrict access to install_themes capability
+* Fix: Restrict child theme configurator access to install_themes capability
 * Fix: Preview links to Themes admin if not network enabled to prevent 'Cheatin, uh?' error.

 = 1.6.2.1 =